jadecobra/python_tdd_exercises/source/calculator/calculator_10.rst

     :align: left
     :alt: Calculator 2 Columns

   there is a second column of buttons.
 Progress!
-It does not look quite right yet, baby steps.
+It does not look right yet, baby steps.

 * I add :ref:`assertions<what is an assertion?>` for the third column, in ``test_streamlit_calculator.py``

   .. code-block:: python
-    :lineno-start: 86
+    :lineno-start: 87
     :emphasize-lines: 6-25

             self.assertEqual(
-                self.tester.columns[1].button('2').label,
+                self.tester.columns[1].button('0').label,
-                '2'
+                '0'
             )

             self.assertEqual(